 Clear objectives might include:

-- Specific deliverable: launch a new mobile application for iOS and Android.
+- Specific deliverable: Launch a new mobile application for iOS and Android.

-- Measurable outcome: achieve 10,000 downloads within the first 30 days.
+- Measurable outcome: Achieve 10,000 downloads within the first 30 days.

-- Quality target: maintain a 4.5-star rating or higher.
+- Quality target: Maintain a 4.5-star rating or higher.

 Project scope and boundaries

-Scope definition includes:
+Scope definition may include:

-- In-scope: design, development, and testing of the customer portal.
+- In-scope: Design, development, and testing of the customer portal.

-- Out-of-scope: migration of historical data prior to 2020.
+- Out-of-scope: Migration of historical data prior to 2020.

-- Excluded features: integration with third-party marketing applications.
+- Excluded features: Integration with third-party marketing applications.

 Key stakeholders and project roles

-Role definitions clarify accountability:
+Role definitions may include:

-- Sponsor: provides resources and resolves high-level blockers.
+- Sponsor: Provides resources and resolves high-level blockers.

-- Project manager: responsible for daily execution and delivery.
+- Project manager: Responsible for daily execution and delivery.

 Timeline and major milestones

-Key timeline elements:
+Key timeline elements may include:

 - Project duration: January 1st to June 30th.

-- Major milestones: requirements complete by January 15th, beta release by March 1st.
+- Major milestones: Requirements complete by January 15th, beta release by March 1st.

-- Dependencies: marketing campaign launch dependent on product availability.
+- Dependencies: Marketing campaign launch dependent on product availability.

 Budget and resource allocation

-Resource planning covers:
+Resource planning may include:

 - Financial budget: $50,000 for software licensing and contractors.